ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 When you launch a partition group, you can allow AWS decide or you can specifically decide.

+They are designed for huge scale parallel processing systems

+Partition Placement Groups provide visibility into the partion which enables us to see which instance is in which partition and we can share this information with topology aware applications like HDFS, HBase, and Cassandra

 ##### Parition Exams

 7 paritions maximum for each AZ

-Instances can be placed into a specific parition, or AWS can pick.
+Instances can be placed into a specific parition, or AWS can pick natively.

 This is not supported on dedicated hosts.